 The datasets

-Four types of genomic datasets were analyzed as to reflect the different levels of population structure and the observed contrast in physical condition: i) one that included all studied samples (“all samples” i.e. a dataset that displayed population structure, see Results), subsets of samples i.e. datasets ii) and iii) corresponding to the population clusters of sardines discovered in the studied area “Atlantic” [ATL] and “Mediterranean” [MED] clusters, respectively (see Results of population genomics section for further details) and iv) subsets of samples from northern and southern sampling sites of the Western Mediterranean Sea (“northern vs southern sites” i.e. GSA07a, GSA07b, GSA06a versus GSA06c) that displayed remarkable differences in their physical condition i.e. fish length and weight.
-This difference had a North/South gradient with larger and wealthier sardines found in the southernmost areas of the Western Mediterranean (Table S1, Figure 1).
-Although those differences might be attributed to the sampling strategy itself (both time and gear employed for sampling), they are consistent with recent studies reporting a similar trend in maximum size and body condition of sardines in the area (Albo-Puigserver et al., 2021; Bachiller et al., 2020; Brosset et al., 2017).
+Four types of genomic datasets were analyzed as to detect whether the different levels of population structure and the observed contrast in physical condition are driven by distinct environmental drivers.
+The first one included all studied samples (“all samples” i.e. a dataset that displayed population structure, see Results).
+The second and third datasets corresponded to sardines’ population clusters discovered in the studied area i.e. “Atlantic” [ATL] and “Mediterranean” [MED] clusters, respectively (see Results ).
+Finally, the fourth dataset contained samples from northern and southern sampling sites of the Western Mediterranean Sea (“northern vs southern sites” i.e. GSA07a, GSA07b, GSA06a versus GSA06c) that displayed remarkable differences in their physical condition i.e. fish length and weight.
+This difference had a North/South gradient with larger and heavier sardines found in the southernmost areas of the Western Mediterranean (Table S1, Figure 1).
+Although those differences might be attributed to the sampling strategy itself (both time and gear employed for sampling), as well as the inclusion of six immature samples at the northern sites, this seems less likely given that sampling was conducted during the same oceanographic surveys, and the consistency of such differences with recent studies reporting a similar trend in maximum size and body condition of sardines in the area (Albo-Puigserver et al., 2021; Bachiller et al., 2020; Brosset et al., 2017).

-Outlier detection with gINLAnd
+Outlier detection with gINLAnd, PCAdapt and RDA

 Significant genotype–environment associations were inferred with gINLAnd (Guillot, Vitalis, Rouzic, & Gautier, 2014), which implements a spatially explicit generalized linear mixed model to evaluate the correlation between allele frequencies and environmental variables using linear or logistic regression.
-GINLAnd is a univariate method that detects SNPs displaying outstanding correlation with some environmental variables while controlling for the potential confounding effect of genetic autocorrelation resulting from shared population history.
+To minimize the occurrence of false positives, loci with a log10 Bayes factor (logBF) of ≥ 3 were interpreted as having an outstanding statistical dependence with a certain environmental variable and therefore likely to belong to a genomic region under selection.